octo-technology/sonar-objective-c/README.md

 Sonar Plugin for Objective C
 ============================

 This repository hosts the Objective-C plugin for [SonarQube](http://www.sonarqube.org/).
+This plugin enables to analyze and track the quality of iOS (iPhone, iPad) and MacOS developments.

 The plugin is in active development and has been bootstrapped with the help of the Sonar team.
 If you wish to contribute, check the [Contributing](https://github.com/octo-technology/sonar-objective-c/wiki/Contributing) wiki page.

 ###Features